Subject area: Landscape Architecture

 We are the only UK institution to offer a collaborative European Masters in Landscape Architecture (EMiLA), accredited by the Landscape Institute, which you can apply for on successful completion of Year 3.

-Our students go on to achieve a high level of recognition and success and they regularly win the Landscape Institute’s Student Portfolio Prize and Student Dissertation Prize.
+Our students go on to achieve a high level of recognition and success and they regularly win the Landscape Institute's Student Portfolio Prize and Student Dissertation Prize.
 Through the work of some of our recent graduates, we also won the title of ‘Best School’ at the Rosa Barba International Biennial of Landscape Architecture.

 The programme allows students to collaborate on many projects.
 I feel this gives us valuable skills in communication and teamwork allowing the best ideas to flow.